 each piece celebrates and supports domestic farming and manufacturing. alexis invests in small businesses that consider the worker and impact on our environment and strives to work in a way that supports slow, responsible and reformative practices that champion small producers.

-every piece of this has been done by small businesses in the united states who pay their employees at least minimum wage (often times more). we prioritize working in a way that does not contribute to low wage and child labor. working domestically also helps to lower our carbon footprint, transportation of goods from texas to pennsylvania has much less of an impact than those that are shipped around the world. it’s also more possible to have an understanding of what working conditions are like, how everyone’s treated, and have a personal connection to those who work on this clothing. while it’s just alexis on the day-to-day, this work is a collaboration of many individuals and small businesses and couldn’t be created without them.
+every piece of this has been done by small businesses in the united states who pay their employees at least minimum wage (often times more). alexis prioritizes working in a way that does not contribute to low wage and child labor. working domestically also helps to lower our carbon footprint, transportation of goods from texas to pennsylvania has much less of an impact than those that are shipped around the world. it’s also more possible to have an understanding of what working conditions are like, how everyone’s treated, and have a personal connection to those who work on this clothing. while it’s just alexis on the day-to-day, this work is a collaboration of many individuals and small businesses and couldn’t be created without them.

 this line is near no-waste, whether it be the dyers who use collected rainwater for dyeing and compost leftover dyestuff at local sustainable amish farms; the weavers who use regenerative and biodegradable farm grown and raised natural cotton, flax, hemp and wool fiber in the fabrics they design and produce; the cut and sew production facility who save all scrap fabric material to recycle and only throw away a small bag of waste a week; or alexis’ own methods, using nearly all of the cut-offs from this project to create something else, such as making the doris gene scarf from the remnants of the eddie overshirt, or making handmade paper from the tiny bits from the frances field trouser and the elia crop jacket.